ibexa/documentation-user/docs/organizing_the_site.md

     Therefore, it's always best to discuss the need for new Content Types with the administrator of your website to make sure whether they need to add it to the configuration.

-!!! note "Deleting Content Types"
+!!! caution "Deleting Content Types"

     You can delete a Content Type only when there are no Content items that belong to it.
-    This includes Content items that are still in the Trash.
+    This also includes Content items in the Trash.

 ## Users